edwardcallahan/conductr-ansible/README.md

 `VOL_TYPE` and `VOL_SIZE` determine the type and size (GB) of the storage volume attached to each instance.
 Use `gp2` for General Purpose (SSD) volumes, `io1` for Provisioned IOPS (SSD) volumes, and `standard` for Magnetic volumes.

-`ENABLE_DEBUG` defaults to "false."
-If set to "true," `-Dakka.loglevel=debug` is added to ConductR's `conf/application.ini` to enable ConductR debug level logging.
+`ENABLE_DEBUG` defaults to "true."
+When set to "true," `-Dakka.loglevel=debug` is added to ConductR's `conf/application.ini` to enable ConductR debug level logging.
+Use "false" to disable.

-`INSTALL_DOCKER` defaults to "false."
-If set to "true," the Docker apt repository is used to install lxc-docker for ConductR non-root usage.
+`INSTALL_DOCKER` defaults to "true."
+When set to "true," the Docker apt repository is used to install lxc-docker for ConductR non-root usage.
+Use "false" to disable.

 `CONDUCTR_ROLES` is a list and defaults to `web` and `haproxy` if not specified.
 To append additional role, e.g. `test` specify the following within the vars file: